Do Go On - 396 - Rosemary Brown: A Musical Seance

 Put it on the shelf.

-Especially the tap dancing concert, that'll keep you up all night
+Especially the tap dancing concert.

-Well that's how she got so good
+Well, that's how she got so good.

-You have no idea what this is about.
+So, I mean, I'm just realizing now you have no idea what this is about.

 And you're probably thinking this is going to be about a dance prodigy.